kencamarador/portfolio/Azure/Automate Onboarding.md

 * Accuracy and Consistency: Automation ensures that every user account is created with precision and consistency.
 This reduces the chances of errors or discrepancies in user profiles, enhancing our data quality and overall security.
 * Resource Savings: Automating repetitive tasks will free up our IT team's valuable time and skills.
 This can be channeled into more strategic projects, ultimately leading to resource savings and a more productive IT department.

+## Implementation Plan

+Utilize Microsoft Forms to allow company representatives to input employee details.
+Upon form submission, it triggers a runbook on the domain controller to create a user, which is then replicated to Azure AD.

 ### Built With